algolia/autocomplete/packages/website/docs/reverseSnippetHit.md

 > `HighlightItemParams<THit>`

-A virtual node with the snippet.
+Virtual nodes with the snippet.